 Most people with behavioral health disorders can manage their symptoms.
 They lead full, fulfilling lives with the right treatments.
 Some people will need to manage a mental illness for the rest of their lives.
 Others find that symptoms improve as they get older.
 Overall, mental illnesses tend to peak in young adults ages 18 to 25, then diminish greatly after 50.
 Mental illness can also increase your risk for certain health conditions such as stroke, Type 2 diabetes and cardiovascular disease.

 Get help right away if you’re having suicidal thoughts or notice suicidal behavior in someone else.
-You can call the National Suicide Prevention Lifeline at 800.273.8255.
+You can call the Suicide and Crisis Lifeline at 988.
 This hotline connects you to a national network of local crisis centers that provide free and confidential emotional support.
 The centers support people in suicidal crisis or emotional distress 24 hours a day, seven days a week.
 In an emergency, call 911.

 A note from Cleveland Clinic